papicella/snyk-open-source-workshop/README.md

 ![alt tag](https://i.ibb.co/SPMCMpP/snyk-starter-open-source-10.png)

-* Optionally Now, go ahead and merge the PR!
+* Optionally now, go ahead and merge the PR!
-* Back in Snyk, we can appreciate that our package.json file has 1 less High Severity Vulnerability if you did fix it
+* Back in Snyk we can appreciate that our package.json file has 1 less High Severity Vulnerability if you did fix it

 ## Step 5 Test using the CLI